brown-ccv/react-volume-viewer/README.md

 npm install react-volume-viewer
 ```

-## Example

-An example project can be found on the [GitHub Page](https://brown-ccv.github.io/react-volume-viewer/) of this repo.

 ## Props

 The only required props are the model's path, name, and its minimum and maximum data points.
 The model's path should be imported into the project and passed in from there - see the [example project](#example).